List of Malevolent Creation members: Since 2009

 In July 2009, Gio Geraca took over as Malevolent Creation's touring bassist.
 He became a permanent band member later in the year.
-When lead guitarist Martell left at the beginning of 2010, Geraca took over his role for the recording of the group's next album Invidious Dominion.
+When guitarist Martell left at the beginning of 2010, Geraca took over his role for the recording of the group's next album Invidious Dominion.
 By June, Blachowicz had returned yet again to take over on bass.
 This lineup of Hoffmann, Geraca, Fasciana, Blachowicz and Rios remained stable for almost four years, before Rios left in February 2014 due to "personal differences".
 He was replaced in July by another returning member, Justin DiPinto.
 The new lineup recorded the band's next album Dead Man's Path, which was released in September 2015.
 After cancelling a US tour in promotion of the album, the band went on an unofficial hiatus in starting October 2016.

 After just over a year away, Malevolent Creation resurfaced in November 2017, with constant member Phil Fasciana joined in the new lineup by vocalist and guitarist Lee Wollenschlaeger, bassist Josh Gibbs, and drummer Phil Cancilla.
 On July 7, 2018, founding vocalist Bret Hoffmann died of colorectal cancer.
 The new lineup of the band recorded The 13th Beast, which was released in January 2019.
-Just over a year later, in April 2020, Wollenschlaeger and Cancilla were replaced by Ryan Taylor and Ronnie Parmer, respectively.
+Just over a year later in February 2020, after the '13th Beast over Latin America' tour, Cancilla was replaced by Ronnie Parmer.
+Cancilla's last show with the band was Feb 9th, 2020 in Miami.
+This was the only US show that the 13th Beast lineup had played and was also the band's only US show since 2016.
+In April 2020 after the European Tour, Wollenschlaeger was replaced by Ryan Taylor.
 Taylor was replaced by former CKY frontman Deron Miller in October 2022.
+In March 2024, bassist Josh Gibbs was replaced by Jesse Jolly.
+Miller stopped performing with the band in November, with Jolly handling lead vocals for following live dates while the band decided whether to replace Miller.
+In March 2025, Chris Cannella (ex-Deicide) joined on second guitar.